Oracle Idiosyncrasies

 10g finally fixed the problem.
 If you use one 10g lsnrctl to stop a 10g listener on another host, you'll get the error new to 10g TNS-1189: The listener could not authenticate the user.
 The Cause of the error description says "The user is attempting to administer the listener from a remote node".
 (If you use 9i lsnrctl to remotely stop 10g listener, you'll get TNS-12618: versions are incompatible.)

-16. ALTER TABLE MOVE TABLESPACE and LONG Data Type
+16. FLASHBACK TABLE and LONG Data Type

-If a table has a column of LONG data type, alter table <tablename> move tablespace fails with ORA-997 ("illegal use of LONG datatype").
-Charles Fisher proposed a script that allegedly works around the problem.
+If a table has a column of LONG data type, flashback table <tablename> to {scn|timestamp} fails with ORA-997 ("illegal use of LONG datatype") as well as ORA-604 ("error occurred at recursive SQL level 1").
+(But flashback table <tablename> to before drop works because it doesn't work on the individual column.)

 17. Migrated Locally Managed Tablespace